“Nobody in Singapore drinks Singapore Slings. It’s one of the first things you find out there. What they do in Singapore is eat.

 - Stay connected wherever you are in Singapore with Rentafi – The best MiFi (pocket WiFi) I’ve used during my travels in Singapore, Rentafi took me from downtown to saving my butt when I got lost in MacRitchie Reservoir.
 By having a MiFi, I don’t need to worry about buying a new SIM card, never had to worry about if my hotel Internet was going to good, and it’s reasonably priced – perfect!
 Read my full review on Rentafi.

-A Locals Perspective
+A Locals Perspective on Singapore:

 - The Occasional Traveller – Follow Jaclynn’s adventures both in Singapore and around the world.
 Check out her Singapore Shorts series for some hyperlocal reading.